annoymousLink/PoisDetc-Code/README.md

-# Code for: PoisDetc: A Practical Detection and MitigationTool for Poisoned Deep Neural Networks

-# BEFORE YOU RUN THIS CODE
+# PoisDetc-Code

+# Before You run this Code

 We appreciate your interest in PoisDetc and playing our code.
-Like our paper, our code contains 2 parts: I) Detection II) Mitigation.
-For Detection Part, we show PoisDetc on model with single infected label and model with multiple infected label by providing the instruction and results.

-Regarding Mitigation, as our paper shows, mitigation requires part of clean data (a little large), thus we provide the mitigation code on https://drive.google.com/file/d/1Jn-p6A0QYDAbIeJBfzEefgrYgbWyFt5v/view?usp=sharing for you to play.

-The detailed instruction are shown below.
+Our code, like our paper, contains two parts, I) Detection   II) Mitigation.

 # DEPENDENCIES